 Students interested in pursuing global health research or a future career in global health may choose to engage in a Global Health related AOC Scholarly Project.
 Students should discuss this with your 'Pathway Leaders' who can help connect you with Global Health Faculty to find a mentor who is doing work in an area of interest.
-There are additional resources on the AOC website: https://medicaleducation.weill.cornell.edu/medical-education/md-program/... the WCM Center for Global Health website: https://globalhealth.weill.cornell.edu/.
+There are additional resources on the AOC website: https://medicaleducation.weill.cornell.edu/medical-education/md-program/areas-concentration and the WCM Center for Global Health website: https://globalhealth.weill.cornell.edu/education/weill-cornell-medical-students.
+If you are looking for potential Global Health AOC advisors – in addition to searching Weill Cornell VIVO profiles, please also review the Center for Global Health Core Faculty: https://globalhealth.weill.cornell.edu/who-we-are.

 If you are in early stages of discussion with a faculty member about a potential global health related AOC project and wish to ask if the location/country would be approved by the IMSE/IEC - then please do have your faculty advisor contact us directly to discuss!